Parallel computing: History

 The origins of true (MIMD) parallelism go back to Luigi Federico Menabrea and his Sketch of the Analytic Engine Invented by Charles Babbage.Patterson and Hennessy, p.
 753.

+In 1957, Compagnie des Machines Bull announced the first computer architecture specifically designed for parallelism, the Gamma 60.
+It utilized a fork-join model and a "Program Distributor" to dispatch and collect data to and from independent processing units connected to a central memory.

 In April 1958, Stanley Gill (Ferranti) discussed parallel programming and the need for branching and waiting.
 Also in 1958, IBM researchers John Cocke and Daniel Slotnick discussed the use of parallelism in numerical calculations for the first time.
 Burroughs Corporation introduced the D825 in 1962, a four-processor computer that accessed up to 16 memory modules through a crossbar switch.
 In 1967, Amdahl and Slotnick published a debate about the feasibility of parallel processing at American Federation of Information Processing Societies Conference.
 It was during this debate that Amdahl's law was coined to define the limit of speed-up due to parallelism.

 In 1969, Honeywell introduced its first Multics system, a symmetric multiprocessor system capable of running up to eight processors in parallel.
 C.mmp, a multi-processor project at Carnegie Mellon University in the 1970s, was among the first multiprocessors with more than a few processors.
 The first bus-connected multiprocessor with snooping caches was the Synapse N+1 in 1984.

 SIMD parallel computers can be traced back to the 1970s.
 The motivation behind early SIMD computers was to amortize the gate delay of the processor's control unit over multiple instructions.
 In 1964, Slotnick had proposed building a massively parallel computer for the Lawrence Livermore National Laboratory.
 His design was funded by the US Air Force, which was the earliest SIMD parallel-computing effort, ILLIAC IV.
 The key to its design was a fairly high parallelism, with up to 256 processors, which allowed the machine to work on large datasets in what would later be known as vector processing.
 However, ILLIAC IV was called "the most infamous of supercomputers", because the project was only one-fourth completed, but took 11 years and cost almost four times the original estimate.
 When it was finally ready to run its first real application in 1976, it was outperformed by existing commercial supercomputers such as the Cray-1.